index

 Why we choose the digipak:

 The jewelbox case for the cd paved the way for the internet.
 Both serve to devalue the object, smear rock with the greasy film of obsolescence, and promote Art as software.
 Both have alot to answer for.
 The digipak is the fight back.
 It tears, gets dirty and worn.
 Because it can be damaged and defaced it has intrinsic value.
-People love vinyl because the object must be valued else it is damaged beyond use.
-The value of the vinyl object emphasizes that the music contained therein has value.
+People love vinyl because the object must be valued or it can be damaged beyond use.
+The value of the vinyl object emphasizes that the music contained thereon has value.
 The jewelbox says, I am disposable, what I contain is disposable.
 It says, Dispose of me and choose another, we are all the same.

 This is an album about places that don't exist and the people who live there.
 The interface is designed around a postcard of the Blue Hole of Castalia, a mysterious site closed to the public some years ago because the owners couldn't afford to make it wheelchair-accessible.